 According to the model, this arrangement resulted in everyone getting more meat, which drove up fertility and thus increased the population.
 Since the supply of meat was finite, that left less for Neanderthals, and their population declined…. the presence of a trading economy in the modern human population can result in the extermination of Neanderthals even if the latter are at an advantage in traditional biological attributes, such as hunting ability.

+Recent archaeological evidence from the Olorgesailie Basin site in southern Kenya suggests that some hominoids started trading about 300,000 years ago.
 Both trade and technology expanded dramatically during the “upper paleolithic explosion” about 40,000 years ago.
 The theory mentioned above argues that greater population density caused the flourishing.
 Haim Ofek argues that the flourishing of technology was due to the invention of money.
 This was also the time when there was a blossoming of symbolic expression like sculpture and cave paintings.
 Money is nothing more than a symbolic representation of value and so a culture that widely engages in symbolic artistic representation may also ‘get’ the idea that rare shells are a symbol of value (money) which makes them useful for trading for food or stone tools.